volusion/element-cli/README.md

 * * *

-### `element publish --name "A NAME TO DISPLAY TO USERS" --category "OPTIONAL CATEGORY"`
+### `element publish --name "A NAME TO DISPLAY TO USERS" --category "OPTIONAL CATEGORY" --new-major`

 From the root directory of the block you intend to eventually make available to users of the Site Designer on the [Volusion store admin](https://admin.volusion.com).

+Publishing your first block also will create a v1 branch to manage the version code base.

 By default, _newly-published blocks will only be visible to you and the other members of your organization_.

 In the event that a `-c/--category` flag is not passed, you will be prompted with a list of valid Category names from which to select.

+If you pass `-m or --new-major` it will create a new major version for the block and a corresponding git branch.

 _Protip_: `element publish -n "A NAME TO DISPLAY TO USERS" -c "OPTIONAL CATEGORY"`
+_Protip_: `element publish -m`

 * * *